 Reading Wonders will continue to be implemented as a means of mastering Common Core Standards and will serve as the core instructional resource.
-Accelerated reader, including Early STAR, will support literacy by serving as an additional piece of data to assist and drive instructional decisions on an individual basis.
-The Reading Coach will plan with Grade Level Teams, analyze data, monitor instruction and provide support for differentiated instruction for all students.
-We will correlate, analyze and monitor the IRL (instructional reading level) of students as they make progress.
+Accelerated reader, including Early STAR, as well as other formative assessments will support literacy by serving as data to assist and drive instructional decisions on an individual basis.
+The Reading Coach will plan with Grade Level

+Teams, analyze data, monitor instruction and provide support for differentiated instruction for all students.
+We will correlate, analyze and monitor the data bi-weekly of students as they make progress.